"Life is really simple, but we insist on making it complicated."

 -Nisargadatta

 The teaching isn’t the truth itself—it’s a tool pointing you toward it.
 Once you realize your true nature, the need for teachings naturally falls away.
 Bliss and liberation aren’t things to achieve—they are your very essence.
 When you stop resisting and align with the natural flow of life, contentment naturally arises.
 Nothing was ever missing.
-There’s nothing to fix.
+You were always whole.

 A finger pointing at the moon is not the moon itself; it simply shows where to look.
 Mistaking the finger for the moon means you’ll never truly see.
 In the same way, teachings are just signposts.
 Use them, but don’t cling to them.
 Truth lies beyond words and concepts.